 - 8.1 Key messages from the National Planning Policy Framework (NPPF) include: - Strategic policies should set out an overall strategy making provision for 'conservation and enhancement of the natural, built and historic environment, including landscapes and green infrastructure. - Planning policies and decisions should ensure that developments 'are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation of change (such as increased densities). - Heritage assets should be recognised as an 'irreplaceable resource' that should be conserved in a 'manner appropriate to their significance', taking account of 'the wider social, cultural, economic and environmental benefits' of conservation, whilst also recognising the positive contribution new development can make to local character and distinctiveness. - Plans should set out a 'positive strategy' for the 'conservation and enjoyment of the historic environment', including those heritage assets that are most at risk. - When considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation (and the more important the asset, the greater the weight should be).
-This is irrespective of whether any potential harm amounts to substantial harm, total loss of less than substantial harm to its significance. - 8.2 These messages are supported by the national Planning Practice Guidance (PPG) which itself includes the key message that local authorities should set out in their Local Plans a positive strategy for the conservation and enjoyment of the historic environment which recognises that conservation is not a passive exercise and that identifies specific opportunities for the conservation and enhancement of heritage assets. - 8.3 Historic Environment for England (2010) sets out the Government's vision for the historic environment.
+This is irrespective of whether any potential harm amounts to substantial harm, total loss of less than substantial harm to its significance. - 8.2 These messages are supported by the national Planning Practice Guidance (PPG)32 which itself includes the key message that local authorities should set out in their Local Plans a positive strategy for the conservation and enjoyment of the historic environment which recognises that conservation is not a passive exercise and that identifies specific opportunities for the conservation and enhancement of heritage assets. - 8.3 Historic Environment for England (2010)33 sets out the Government's vision for the historic environment.
 It calls for those who have the power to shape the historic environment to recognise its value and to manage it in an intelligent manner in light of the contribution that it can make to social, economic and cultural life.

 8.4 The Merseyside Historic Environment Record (HER) is maintained by the Merseyside Environmental Advisory Service, and is one of a network of 85 HERs nationwide.
 The Merseyside HER records details on local archaeological sites and finds, historic buildings and historic landscapes across the five traditional Merseyside authorities (i.e. excluding Halton).
-HERs provide a significant resource for informing planning decisions, at both a spatial and development management scale.
+HERs provide a significant resource for informing planning decisions, at both a spatial and development management scale.34

-8.5 The Merseyside Historic Characterisation Project - Wirral Report (2011) presents "broad brush" spatial data in relation to historic landscape character of Wirral.
-The project identifies and explores the broad spectrum of historic landscape character within the Borough.
+8.5 The Merseyside Historic Characterisation Project - Wirral Report (2011)35 presents "broad brush" spatial data in relation to historic landscape character of Wirral.
+The project explores a broad spectrum of historic environment characteristics, including the period of origin and distribution of housing stock within the Borough, the type and distribution of historic field patterns and distribution and evolution of industrial and dockland activity in the Borough.
+This provides a "spatial historic environment framework" within which development decisions in the Borough at both a strategic and non-strategic scale can be made.